passport/www.passportjs.org/docs/authenticate.md

   });
 ```

-This route uses `passport.authenticate()`, in conjunction with the `'local'`
+This route uses `passport.authenticate()`, employing the `'local'` strategy to
-strategy to authenticate a user with a username and password.
-When processing
+authenticate a user with a username and password.
+When processing the request,
-the request, the `passport.authenticate()` middleware will authenticate the
+the `passport.authenticate()` middleware will authenticate the request and
-request and either call the next function in the stack or end the
+either call the next function in the stack or end the request-response cycle.
-request-response cycle.

 By default, when authentication succeeds, Passport will set the `req.user`
 property to the authenticated user, establish a session for that user, and call